Cultivation and Utilization of Human Resources

 We are also offering post-promotion level-specific training and advanced technician training for employees who are in charge of creating environments for and activating the cultivation of instruction in the workplace by using their expertise and experience.
 These training programs contribute to further improving technical skills.

 Since 2012, the Tsubaki Technical Skills Olympics have served as a platform for the mutual study and presentation of these skills.
 Outstanding technicians in the Tsubaki Group assemble to compete in ten events for all operation categories, such as Engine Lathe Operation, Welding, Measurement, and CAD Drafting.
 Those with the best scores are given gold, silver, and bronze medals.
-Overseas Group companies have been taking part in this event since 2016, and this helps invigorate the organization via technological guidance and exchange among employees, between different business divisions, and between Japan and overseas, in addition to heightening technical skills.
+The 10th Olympics were held in 2023, with a record 153 people participating.
+In the Measurement category, a participant from an overseas Group company won a medal.
+In addition to improving technical skills, the Tsubaki Technical Skills Olympics contribute to invigorating the organization through skills instruction and communication that spans business divisions and countries of origin.

 Measurement